Credit Card Decline Management: A Massive Threat to All Recurring Revenue Businesses

 Recurring monthly revenue based businesses have been around for many years.
 Alarm/security companies, cable, phone, and gyms are just some of those that depend on recurring or subscription billing.

 The appeal of reliable, predictable income is immense, and many new subscription-based businesses have emerged in recent years.
-Netflix, Dollar Shave Club, and Birchbox are just a handful of the newer companies leveraging this pay model.
-Fueled by venture capital, these businesses were all based on the premise of providing a product or service for which customers will pay monthly.
+Netflix, Dollar Shave Club, and Birchbox are just a handful of the newer companies leveraging this business model.
+Fueled by venture capital, these businesses all based on the premise of providing a product or service for which customers will continue pay on a monthly basis.
 Coupled with new, more sophisticated and targeted advertising mediums, it’s never been easier for these subscription-based businesses to acquire new customers.

-Likewise, retaining these customers and ensuring these businesses can count on the revenue they generate has, in turn, led to another new industry — subscription billing management.
-That’s where you come in.
+Likewise, retaining these customers and ensuring these businesses can count on the revenue they generate has, in turn, led to another new industry — subscription billing management..

 Subscription billing management is big business as companies demand the ability to provide multiple payment options to retain clients and maximize profitability.
 Prorating, metered billing, trial periods, anniversary billing and other options all contribute to the demand for subscription billing management businesses like yours.

-And as a provider in this space, you know there are many options from which businesses can choose to manage recurring customer payments: Zuora, Vindicia, Avangate, Recurly, Chargify, ChargeBee, FuseBill and more.
+As these businesses themselves are subscription based services generating monthly recurring revenue stream there has also been an explosion of billing platform providers.
+There are many options from which businesses can choose to manage recurring customer payments: Zuora, Vindicia, Avangate, Recurly, Chargify, ChargeBee, FuseBill and more.
 All those options mean that if one platform falls short, business owners have plenty of alternatives from which to choose.

 Fifteen percent of a business’ monthly revenue going uncollected is a big problem.
 Especially when coupled with the effort required to acquire new information that will allow that business to again bill their client.
 On top of that, these business owners are losing a percentage of clients every month that they now must replace.
 Client acquisition costs are a massive expense for any business — losing customers simply because you can’t bill them only adds insult to injury.